gomods/athens/docs/content/configuration/storage.md

 This storage don't need any specific configuration and it's also used by default in Athens project.
 It writes all of data into local disk into `tmp` dir.

+**This storage type should only be used for development purpose!**

+##### config:

+    # StorageType sets the type of storage backend the proxy will use.
+    # Env override: ATHENS_STORAGE_TYPE
+    StorageType = "memory"

 ## Disk

 This storage type is the same as memory but allows to set location of root folder where data should be stored.
 To properly configure it you need to include in config file:

 ##### config:

+    # StorageType sets the type of storage backend the proxy will use.
+    # Env override: ATHENS_STORAGE_TYPE
+    StorageType = "disk"

     [Storage]
         [Storage.Disk]
             RootPath = "/path/on/disk"